SAGARSURI/PixelPerfectNative/README.md

 ## Getting Started

-Clone the project and import in Android Studio or Visual Code to run.
+Clone the project and import in Android Studio to run.
 Make sure you get your API key from [here](https://unsplash.com/developers) and add it to the project.

 ## Screenshots